behrank/ShotnVideos/README.md

 pod install
 ```

+## Features

+- Offline support.
+- Native dark mode support.
+- Uses Realm as database.
+- Uses URLSession for networking.
+- Uses custom camera UI and modules written by me.
+-

+## How app works?

+- Every viewcontroller has worker class for crud operations.
+In this case 2 types of worker classes are implemented which are network and realm workers.
+- App has custom made video recording player which supports play/pause features.
+- Videos saved to app's documents folder

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.